 - In consultation with the Director of Athletics and the Registrar’s Office, assures that student-athletes are eligible to participate in athletics according to university and NCAA Division III regulations

 - Financial Management:

 - Adheres to budget guidelines and keeps records and writes reports.

-- Works with the director of athletics, the college’s purchasing office, buildings & grounds, and other offices as appropriate to purchase necessary sport-specific athletic equipment and supplies.
+- Works with the Director of Athletics, the university’s purchasing office, buildings & grounds and other offices as appropriate to purchase necessary sport-specific athletic equipment and supplies.